-The observation that the overall cross-sectional correlation between Δpov and $\Delta wp^{0.5}$ is rather weak (Table 3) is explained by the highly diversified impact of the other factors at work in the decomposition, driven by $\Delta pwp^{0.5}$ and $\Delta pwr^{0.5}$.
+The observation that the overall cross-sectional correlation between Δpov and $\Delta w p^{0.5}$ is rather weak (cf. supra) is explained by the highly diversified impact of the other factors at work in the decomposition, driven by $\Delta p w p^{0.5}$ and $\Delta p w r^{0.5}$.
 It would be incorrect to assert that the modest decline in the share of work-poor households was the 'main culprit' in explaining disappointing poverty trends across the board in EU Member States.
 The picture is both more complicated and more diversified.
 Moreover, to contextualize the decomposition of poverty in the 20-59 age bracket, one must also consider the evolution of poverty in other segments of the population, notably the elderly.
 For this reason, Table 6 also incorporates the evolution of the poverty risk of people aged 60+ (hereafter 'the elderly').

 A first set of observations relates to the overall pattern of change between 2004/5 and 2007/8, a period of economic growth, particularly in the new Member States.
-Not surprisingly, with regard to the poverty risk of both the population aged 20 to 59 and individuals living in work-poor households, one observes catching-up or beta-convergence (albeit weakened somewhat if one disregards Poland); as regards the poverty risk of the working-age population, there is also evidence of a sigma-convergence (i.e. less dispersion, but this effect is weakened quite substantially if Poland is disregarded).
-However, simultaneously, the evolution of the gap between the poverty risk of persons in work-poor households and those in work-rich households is quite diverse: it increased by 12.1 percentage points in Germany, 8.6 percentage points in Finland, 6.1 percentage points in Slovenia, and 6 percentage points in Sweden.
-In that same period of just four years, it decreased by 15.3 percentage points in Ireland and 5.6 percentage points in the Czech Republic.
-In Germany and Finland, persons in work-poor households lost out in comparison with, not only the work-rich, but also the elderly.
-In the Czech Republic and Ireland, persons in work-poor households gained ground on both the work-rich and the elderly, although the reduction in poverty risk among the elderly was quite substantial in Ireland.
-In yet other countries, such as Poland, Estonia, Lithuania and Latvia, the gap between the work-rich and the work-poor did not change very much, but the total population aged 20-59 (i.e. both work-poor and work-rich) gained ground on the elderly, whose poverty risk increased substantially between 2005 and 2008.
-In other words, Poland, Estonia, Lithuania and Latvia witnessed an intergenerational shift; the same holds, albeit to a lesser extent, for the United Kingdom.
-In France and Greece, too, the gap between the poverty risk of the workpoor and the work-rich changed hardly at all, though here the elderly gained ground significantly, vis-àvis both the work-poor and the work-rich in the population aged 20-59.
+Not surprisingly, with regard to the poverty risk of both the population aged 20 to 59 and individuals living in work-poor households, one observes catching-up or beta-convergence (albeit weakened somewhat if one disregards Poland); as regards the poverty risk of the working-age population, there is also evidence of a sigmaconvergence (i.e. less dispersion, but this effect is weakened quite substantially if Poland is disregarded).
+However, simultaneously, the evolution of the gap between the poverty risk of persons in work-poor households and those in work-rich households is quite diverse: it increased by 12.1 percentage points in Germany (but see footnote 17), 8.6 percentage points in Finland, 10.6 percentage points in Iceland, 6.1 percentage points in Slovenia, and 6 percentage points in Sweden; in that same period of just three years, it decreased by 15.3 percentage points in Ireland and 5.6 percentage points in the Czech Republic.
+In Germany, Finland and Iceland, persons in work-poor households lost out in comparison with, not only the work-rich, but also the elderly.
+In the Czech